DDM-Lab/janus/README.md

 * folks who do not have accounts on Janus, but are otherwise interested in its use are encouraged to subscribe to the list.

+## Web server

+The lighttpd webserver, version 1.4.55, is installed on Janus, and serves HTTP through port 80.
+We do not yet support TLS (transport layer security, aka HTTPS), but plan to obtain the necessary certificates and serve it through port 443.

+For serving simple, static files, simply place them in `/var/www/html/` and ensure they are publicly readable, or at least readable by the user www-data, though once you’re serving them publicly it is hard to imagine why you’d not let them be publicly readable.
+On the other hand, do **not** make them publicly writable.

+TODO reverse proxies

 ## Best practices

 Always bear in mind that Janus is a shared resource, both shared between multiple lab members and